 The requirements for Global Positioning System (GPS) certification are located in Section B10, Data Management.

-Contractors and subcontractors must ensure that laboratories analyzing samples under this QAPP meet the requirements contained in section 5.4.4 of the NELAC standards (concerning Review of Requests, Tenders and Contracts).
+Contractors and subcontractors must ensure that laboratories analyzing samples under this QAPP meet the requirements contained in section TNI Volume 1 Module 2, Section 4.5.5 (concerning Review of Requests, Tenders and Contracts).

 A9 DOCUMENTS AND RECORDS